raspberrypilearning/generic-python-simple-list-comprehensions/en/step_1.md

-- If you want to generate a list using Python, it is quite easy to do so using a `for ` loop.
+- If you want to generate a list using Python, it is quite easy to do so using a **for loop**.

 	```python
 	new_list = []